Things to know about Yogyakarta

 Prawirotaman, a tourist village in Yogyakarta

 Prawirotaman has been long known as a tourist village in Yogyakarta.
 Back in the 70s, Prawirotaman was originally home to wealthy batik merchants.
 The area was known for traditional Javanese batik workshops, batik traders supplying markets in Yogyakarta and beyond, and large traditional houses owned by batik entrepreneurs.
-This
+This early

 Read More »